Jakub-Oszczak/NHTSA-api-project/README.md

 If you want to check your own examples I recommend checking american car brands, because european ones are mostly "Not rated".

-What I have mainly learned while making this project is how to work with APIs and images in python and also how to use TKinter module.
+What I have mainly learned while making this project is how to work with APIs and images in python and also how to use Tkinter module.